CBLUEbenchmark/CBLUE/README.md

 **Notice: the result of prediction** `{TASK_NAME}_test.json` **will be generated in** `RESULT_OUTPUT_DIR` .

-### Commit results
+### Submit results

-Compressing `RESULT_OUTPUT_DIR` as `.zip` file and committing the file, you will get the score of evaluation on these biomedical NLU tasks, and your ranking!
-[Commit your results!](https://tianchi.aliyun.com/dataset/dataDetail?dataId=95414)
+Compressing `RESULT_OUTPUT_DIR` as `.zip` file and submitting the file, you will get the score of evaluation on these biomedical NLU tasks, and your ranking!
+[Submit your results!](https://tianchi.aliyun.com/dataset/dataDetail?dataId=95414)

 ![commit](resources/img/commit.png)